20kbudget/blog/_posts/2017-02-17-crowdsale.md

 - pay dividends for the token-holders
 - give refunds on failure
-- give token-holder voting rights
+- give token-holders voting rights
 - represent some phisical reward
 - represent ownership in the project
 - be traded in the free market, or used as currency